 In Byrne v.
-Karalexis, 396 U.S. 976 (1969), the Supreme Court stayed a temporary injunction that a federal district court had issued against further prosecutions of theater owners pending appeal of a state obscenity conviction for showing the film I Am Curious (Yellow).
+Karalexis, 396 U.S. 976 (1969), the Supreme Court stayed a temporary injunction that a federal district court had issued against further prosecutions of theater owners.
+The injunction had been issued pending appeal of a state obscenity conviction for showing the film I Am Curious (Yellow).

 In dissent, Justice William O. Douglas argued that the injunction would not interfere with the criminal conviction already obtained; he also thought that the threat of additional prosecutions jeopardized free speech.

 He further used the occasion to argue that the First Amendment protected obscenity, not because it was good, but because “we cannot be faithful to our constitutional mandate and allow any form or shadow of censorship.”

 Douglas believed that the First Amendment protected “obscenity,” along with “sacrilege,” “malice,” or “false, scandalous, and malicious writings.”